-The final disadvantage of such self-operated solutions is the fact that they mostly accept only one or several types of cryptocurrencies.
+The final disadvantage of such self-operated payment gateways is the fact that they mostly accept only one or several types of cryptocurrencies.
 However, if you are focused on specifically accepting Bitcoin as a payment method for instance, this will also not be an issue for you.

-All of these drawbacks are easily fixable and there are also plenty of already-existing implementations that have properly addressed them, making them viable self-managed alternatives that you can choose from.
+All of these drawbacks are easily fixable and there are also plenty of already-existing payment processing software options that have properly addressed them, making them viable self-managed alternatives that you can choose from.

 Overall, as we mentioned in the opening segment of this article, if you happen to be a merchant that wants to accept Bitcoin as an alternative payment option, you can choose to go for either a premium, 3rd party processing integration or a self-operated option.
 Both have good and bad sides,, which you need to take into consideration prior to making the final choice.